RedRabbitDevelopment/doskara-servers/hosts/warden/readme.md

 ### Getting instance info from aws cli

 [See this page in the AWS cli documentation](http://docs.aws.amazon.com/cli/latest/userguide/controlling-output.html).
-Basically, use a combination of the `--query` flag along with, `sed`, `grep`, `awk`, etc. to get the information you want.
+One good approach is to use a combination of the `--query` flag along with, `sed`, `grep`, `awk`, etc. to get the information you want.
 It's cumbersome, but so is the AWS cli, so you'll have to live with it.
 For instance, to grab an id given a name:

     $ aws ec2 describe-instances --output text --query 'Reservations[*].Instances[*].[ImageId,Tags[*].Key,Tags[*].Value]' | grep -e "\bName\b" | grep -e "\bdoskara-dev-warden\b" | awk '{print $1}